getcarina/getcarina.com/_posts/2015-10-30-news-and-networking.md

 We're working on an official tutorial - but one of the most repeated pieces of feedback is "how do I do internal networking".
 We missed documenting this for launch time, but let's step through how you can get your stuff talking on the internal network.

-First, understand that each segment on Carina gets a public facing IP4 & IPv6 address:
+First, understand that each node on Carina gets a public facing IP4 & IPv6 address:

 ```
 $> carina credentials bob_ross